There's no shortage of challenges when you buy or sell a home.

 And trust is everything when closing a complex sale.

 And Gary knows everything about his market.
-From the diverse kinds of communities his prospects want to be a part of to the Italian tiles in the kitchen—he can inform his potential buyers with every last detail they want to know (but don’t want to spend the time researching themselves).
+From the diverse kinds of communities his prospects want to the Italian tiles in the kitchen, he can inform his potential buyers with every last detail they want to know (but don’t want to spend the time researching themselves).

 Back in the day, "Always Be Closing" was the norm among sales reps.
 But today, that old adage just doesn't cut it, especially when prospecting big-ticket buyers.